 Back Pocket French: Simple, Powerful French Learning Tools to Keep On Hand

 Let’s face it—everything, including learning French, is more fun as a game!

 We all learn best when we’re open to and excited by what we’re doing.
 Besides, when something is fun we typically continue to come back to it, and as the old adage goes, practice makes perfect.
 Learning through games has become a popular way to satisfy these ideal learning conditions.

-In fact, FluentU incorporates gaming into our own learning program (we even offer a free trial so you can see if this approach is right for you).
-FluentU takes music videos, commercials, news and inspiring talks and turns them into French learning experiences.
-Through this authentic material, FluentU lets you learn real French—the same way that people speak it in real life.
+In fact, FluentU incorporates gaming into our own learning program (check out the free trial so you can see if this approach is right for you).

 It also goes an extra step and gamifies it with fun SRS flashcards, fill-in-the-black exercises, word scrambles and more—all of which involve fun, catchy, authentic video clips.